HGARgG-0710/math-expressions.js/README.md

 The previous versions all had terrible amount of bugs due to not having been tested thoroughly enough (though later ones have slightly less...).

-From version 1.0 onwards, one plans to break backward compatibility for versions <=0.8, as well as the future ones.
+From version 1.0 onwards, one explicitly breaks backward compatibility for versions <=0.8, as well as all the future ones.
-Each and every version is independent from all the others.
+Each and every version is independent from all the others (so, one has to be extremely specific regarding the version of the package).

-This way, one would not be 'bound' by keeping code that run on different version of the library alive, allowing for far more vast area of experementation and new ideas in old places.
+This way, one would not be 'bound' by keeping code that run on different version of the library alive, allowing for far more vast area of experementation and new ideas.
-At the same time, it would require the user to update manually for each new version (if they want to update, that being).